-You should not bounce information in the air; note it down so that you can use it in your next article.
-Write the thoughts that surround the information and even where to apply it.
+Never bounce information in the air.
+Instead, note it down so that you can use it in your next article.
+Write down the thoughts that surround the information and even where to apply it.
 Vow to yourself to rest it where it ought to go.
 Realize it came to you so that you can use it.
 So, decide and use it.
 The air is already too heavy with unused stuff anyway!

 - Fear to start writing